shuklasatyam46/Time-Table/README.md

 #Time-Table

-Added a toggle key that changes the backgroung on click
+Added a toggle key that changes the background on click